Finding a Top Financial Advisor Firm in Spokane, Washington

 At Vickerman & Driscoll Financial Advisors, you only need $5,000 to open an account, but you’re subject to a $2,000 minimum annual fee.
-The firm has four advisors and $208 million in assets under management.
+The firm has four members and more than $200 million in assets under management.
 Founded in 2000, the firm is fee-based and offers financial planning, estate planning, tax consulting and preparation.

 Vickerman & Driscoll Financial Advisors Background